 - Since the monitoring is a continuous process, it should be carried out both before and after implementing specific measures so that the impact/effect of WSP is assessed. - Water quality testing mechanism should be established and testing carried out in regular basis.
-Since testing of water quality for all parameters indicated by National Water Quality Standard 2065 is often challenging, priority should be given to testing of bacterial contamination by "Presence/Absence Vial", for instance.
+Since testing of water quality for all parameters indicated by National Drinking Water Quality Standard 2065 is often challenging, priority should be given to testing of Arsenic contamination in case of Tarai ground water schemes, and testing of bacterial contamination by "Presence/Absence Vial".